MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth: Conclusion

 \section{Conclusion}

 In this paper, we discuss the influence of pre-trained models on MVS learning, and propose a ViT enhanced MVS architecture called MVSFormer.
-MVSFormer achieves prominent improvements with a better feature encoding enhanced by pre-trained ViTs.
-Furthermore, MVSFormer can be divided into MVSFormer-P and MVSFormer-H with freezed plain-ViTs and trainable hierarchical-ViTs.
+MVSFormer achieves prominent improvements with a better feature encoding enhanced by pre-trained hierarchical-ViT Twins.
+Furthermore, we propose an alternative MVSFormer-P with the plain-ViT DINO, which can also achieve competitive results with a frozen backbone.
 The efficient multi-scale training is used to generalize MVSFormer to various resolutions.
-Besides, a temperature-based depth prediction is proposed to unify both REG and CLA in the MVS learning.
+Besides, an effective temperature-based depth prediction is proposed to unify both REG and CLA in the MVS learning, which produces smooth depth maps and clear point clouds without outliers.
 Our method can achieve state-of-the-art results in DTU, and rank top-1 on Tanks-and-Temples.